 In this article, we look into what freelancing is, its benefits and disadvantages, and how to start working as a freelancer.

-Nowadays, a good percentage of freelancers can accomplish tasks and provide services through the internet.
+A good percentage of freelancers can accomplish tasks and provide services through the Internet.
 These independent contractors meet their clients in virtual spaces, perform virtual duties, and sell virtual services or products.

 Below are the benefits and advantages of freelance jobs over full-time employment: